Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetAnonymityRevokers.json
          :language: json

-.. function:: GetCryptographicParameters(BlockHash) -> ?CryptographicParameters
+.. function:: GetCryptographicParameters(blockHash) -> ?CryptographicParameters

    Get the cryptographic parameters used in the given block.

-   :param BlockHash: The block to query.
+   :param blockHash: The block to query.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
    :returns: The cryptographic parameters.
    :rtype: ``?CryptographicParameters`` (see JSON schema below)